Stereotypes of Hispanic and Latino Americans in the United States: Stereotypes in news media

 According to Arias and Hellmueller, the news media portrayed Hispanics as the enemy, consistently labeling them as illegal immigrants and violent criminals without statistics or facts to support their claims.
-A 2002 study conducted by Chiricos and Escholz examined race and news media content and investigated how news media content primes the local public's fear of crime.
+A 2002 study conducted by Chiricos and Eschholz examined race and news media content and investigated how news media content primes the local public's fear of crime.

 "The findings suggested fear of crime forms part of a new 'modern racism'; that is, that local television news may contribute to the social construction of threat in relation to both minorities; television over-represents African Americans and Hispanics in crime news in relation to their share of the general population."

 Another study conducted by Waldman and colleagues analyzed three cable commentators: Lou Dobbs, Bill O'Reilly, and Glenn Beck and their discussion of illegal immigration.
 These results concluded that 70% of the Lou Dobbs Tonight episodes in 2007 contained discussion of illegal immigration, 56% of the O'Reilly Factor episodes in 2007 discussed illegal immigration and Glenn Beck discussed illegal immigration in 28% of his year 2007 programs.
 As a result of popular shows labeling Hispanics as "illegal immigrants" and often portraying Hispanics in a negative light, the programs gave anti-immigration activists a platform for discrimination.

 In attempt to verify the accuracy of stereotypes held against Latinos, studies conducted at Harvard and Michigan showed that undocumented and foreign-born immigrants were far less likely to commit acts of deviance, crime, drunk driving, or any kind of action that may jeopardize US citizens' well-being.
 In addition, the study found that the incarceration rate of foreign-born citizens is five times less the rate of native-born citizens.

 Hispanics and crime

-According to several scholars, the stereotypes of Hispanics are similar to the ones associated with African-Americans.
-Often characterized as being dangerous, drug traffickers, drug users, violent, and gang bangers, Hispanics are subjected to much stereotyping in the United States in relation to crime, especially by their white counterparts.
+According to several scholars, the stereotypes of Hispanics are similar to the ones associated with African Americans.
+Often characterized as being drug traffickers, drug users, dangerous and violent, Hispanics are subjected to much stereotyping in the United States in relation to crime, especially by their white counterparts.
 However, contrary to popular belief, Hispanic immigrants commit crime at lower rates than the general population.

+Stereotypes often portray that Hispanics have higher rates of crime than other ethnic groups.
+In 2018, the U.S. Census Bureau states that Hispanic or Latinx individuals made up approximately 18.3% of the U.S. population.
+In the next year, the FBI's Uniform Crime Reporting (UCR) Program showed that out of all arrests 19.1% were reported to be Hispanic or Latinx.
+This arrest share is closely aligned with the group's population, supporting that these disproportionate criminal behavior stereotypes are not supported by national crime data.

 Stereotypes of Hispanic and Latino men

+Common Latino male stereotypes include drug dealer, Latin lover, greaser and bandito.
+Latino males are also stereotyped as hypersexual, aggressive and "macho".
+They are also often depicted with a sombrero.